microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

 - Create Service Principal

+    > If you have SP (Service Principal) or know that your team/org has the one,
+    >> Get the detail information
+    >> - clientId (aka YOUR_APP_ID)
+    >> - clientSecret
-    > If you have Service Principal, please use the existing one.
-Ignore this step and go to Part 1.
+    >> Ignore this step and go to next step 4.
     >
-    > If you don't have the Service Principal, please follow this step.
+    > If you don't have the SP, please follow this step.
+    >> In case you don't have permission to create SP, please reach out to your Azure infra/security team to get help

     - Get following information